• Do you feel like your reactions are different from everybody else’s?

 It is natural for people who have not experienced talking therapy before to have questions about how it can help them.
 So that you can feel more comfortable, the first half hour of your initial consultation will be completely FREE OF CHARGE, with no obligation and in total confidence, allowing you to ask questions and ensure that this is the right solution for you.

-Sessions to control your anxiety are held in London NW3, N3 or N10
+Sessions to help you control your anger are held in London NW3 or N10.

 Hypnosis in the treatment of anxiety- and stress-related disorders